CRDB: a database of charged cosmic rays: Content of the database

 \subsection{Database structure description}

 The database engine is {\sf MySQL5}, hosted at the Laboratoire de Physique and Cosmologie (LPSC) on a backed up server.
-The structure and keys are shown in Fig.~\ref{fig:mysql} (keys in {\bf exp}, {\bf subexp}, and {\bf publi} were discussed in Sect.~\ref{sec:definition}, those in {\bf data} in Sect.~\ref{sec:data}).
+The structure and keys are shown in Fig.~\ref{fig:mysql} (keys in {\bf exp}, {\bf subexp}, and {\bf publi} were discussed in Sect.~\ref{sec:definition}, those in {\bf data} in Sect.~\ref{sec:data}, and those in {\bf ref\_modulation\_type} in Sect.~\ref{sec:solmod}).
 Each entry in a table is associated with a unique identifier.
 These identifiers are used to link elements from one table to another (for example, several sub-experiments can be linked to a single experiment).
-For completeness, all the tables of Fig.~\ref{fig:mysql} are briefly described below:
+For completeness, all tables of Fig.~\ref{fig:mysql} are briefly described below:

 \begin{description}

 \item {\bf exp} Name, type, web site (if available), and flight date.

 \item {\bf subexp} Link to the experiment it belongs to, name, description of the apparatus, flight details (launch place and the number of flights for balloons), flight dates, distance to the Sun [AU], and Solar modulation level [MV].